sbalasa/url_shortner/index.md

 - Open a new terminal and call curl commands Eg: `curl http://localhost:8080/ -X POST -d '{"long_url": "http://thisistesting.com/"}'`

 ## How to Execute via Docker
-- Build the docker image `docker build -t url_shortner .`
+- Build the docker image `docker build -t url_shortner .` or Download from `docker pull sbalasa/url_shortner:2021`
-- Verify if the image is created `docker image ls`
+- Verify if the image is created/available `docker image ls`
-- Run it in a Docker container `docker run url_shortner`
+- Run it in a Docker container `docker run url_shortner` or `docker run sbalasa/url_shortner:2021` (if image is downloaded from docker hub)
 - Open a new terminal and call curl commands Eg: `curl http://<ip shown by the container>:8080/ -X POST -d '{"long_url": "http://thisistesting.com/"}'`